 DL5MCC has a piece of software called CPSProgrammer that allows a person to edit codeplugs for DMR radios.
-This software is supposed to currently work with Connect Systems, Hytera and Tytera radios.
-This is a pretty technical piece of software, and requires some effort to set up, but it may help you set up for multiple radio types.
+This software is supposed to currently work with Connect Systems, Hytera, and Tytera radios.
+This is a pretty technical piece of software and requires some effort to set up, but it may help you set up multiple radio types.

 Tytera: MD 380 & MD 390 a la OKDMR

 This code plug is for the UHF radio, updated 04/09/2017, is to be used with the Tytera software.
-This version adds the Talkaround (Simplex) option for all channels, except Parrot.
-If you have trouble downloading this file, simply right click on the link, and select “Save Target As” to save it to you a place you can locate on your computer.
+This version adds the talkaround (Simplex) option for all channels, except Parrot.
+If you have trouble downloading this file, right-click on the link, and select “Save Target As” to save it to a place you can locate on your computer.
 It contains the DMR repeaters in the Oklahoma area, as of the Brandmeister conversion.
-Make sure you put your own callsign, and DMR ID into the codeplug before you download it to the radio.
+Make sure you put your callsign and DMR ID into the codeplug before downloading it to the radio.
 Use this codeplug as a ‘good start’ for getting your radio up and running quickly, then take a look at the layout and customize as you see fit.
 If you see a version error message when you load this codeplug, you’ll need to update your TYT software to at least 1.37 (see above if you need a newer version).
-This codeplug was painstakingly updated by Ed Hatch AG5DV.
+Ed Hatch AG5DV updated this codeplug.

-There’s an experimental firmware available for the MD380/MD390 radios.
-This is not written by the good folks at TYT, but you can use it to gain additional functions.
-Instructions for obtaining the firmware loader, and the current version of the firmware are available here.
-Install this, and you’ll gain a number of neat features, most notably you’ll be able to select your talkgroup directly from the keypad of your radio.
-YMMV, but it’s working well for us, and you can reinstall the factory firmware if you’d like to revert back to the TYT way.
+There’s an experimental firmware available for the MD380/MD390 radios written by KG5RKI.
+You can use it to gain additional display functions.
+Instructions for obtaining the firmware loader and the current version of the firmware are available here.
+Install this, and you’ll gain some neat features.
+Most notably, you’ll be able to select your talkgroup directly from the keypad of your radio.
+YMMV, but it’s working well for us, and you can reinstall the factory firmware if you’d like to revert to the TYT way.

 Connect Systems CS-750

-This code plug is for the UHF radio and is to be used with the Connect Systems software.
-This codeplug has been updated for the Brandmeister conversion.
+Use this code plug is for the UHF radio with the Connect Systems software.
+This codeplug is updated for the Brandmeister conversion.
 It contains the DMR repeaters in the Oklahoma area.
-Make sure you put your own callsign, and DMR ID into the codeplug before you download it to the radio.
+Make sure you put your callsign and DMR ID into the codeplug before downloading it to the radio.
 Use this codeplug as a ‘good start’ for getting your radio up and running quickly, then take a look at the layout and customize as you see fit.
-This codeplug was generated by Mark Kleine N5HZR, and contains the entire database as of November 8, 2016.
+Mark Kleine N5HZR generated this codeplug, and it contains the entire database as of November 8, 2016.

 More information is available on the Digital Mobile Radio (DMR) systems at the SCARS DMR web page.